 Dr. Siegfried Wolff»

 This is a real letter he recieved, we don't know if he ever answered or not.
 I feel you Dr. Wolff

 Our Office Baby

-"I hate my job, it makes me miserale *is the best employee they've ever had*"
+"I hate my job, it makes me miserale *is one of best employee they've ever had*"